Proekt: History and activities

-Proekt specializes in investigative journalism.
+Proekt specialises in investigative journalism.
 The website of the media publishes text versions of the investigations, on the YouTube channel the media uploads short documentaries and podcasts.
 Proekt also posts materials on Telegram, VKontakte, Instagram, Yandex.Zen, Twitter and Facebook.
 Proekt exists at the expense of donations from its readers and sponsors.

-Since 2019, after publications about the Russian paramilitary organisation Wagner, the journalists of the Project have been monitored by the Russian authorities.
+Since 2019, after publications about the Russian paramilitary organisation Wagner, the journalists of the Project have been under surveillance by the Russian authorities.

 In 2020, after The New York Times newspaper won International Reporting Prize, Proekt said that at least two articles in the winning entry repeated findings of Proekt's articles published a few months before without citing the source.